moyner/CSP11Visualizer.jl/README.md

 ]dev ../
 ```

-Put the data in data/sparse and data/dense.
+Put the data in a folder under the root folder of the repository named `data`, or place the absolute path to the data folder in a textfile `data/path.txt`.

 ## Building